andycsoto/django-db-logger/README.rst

 Disclaimer
 ----------

-Update from djang-db-logger, due to inactivity of the original package.
+Update from django-db-logger, due to inactivity of the original package.

 Original readme
 ---------------